Dramatis Personae of the Boomerang Blog (including family from all branches),

 Loper, Mabel: Born on May 27, 1881: The youngest of the children of William and Eliza Loper.

-Rust, Christene (née Lubbers): Born around 1861: Mother of the “Beth’s twin friends,” Arthur and Orville (“Coach” Rust).
+Rust, Christene (née Lubbers): Born around 1861: Mother of “Beth’s twin friends,” Arthur and Orville (“Coach” Rust).
 Find out more about her in this post here.
+She was also the wife of Albert Heike Rust (born in 1854 in Germany)

 Shuttleworth, Beatrice (née Gates), 1901-1986: Larger than life maternal grandmother and European tour guide for the Rust kids.
 Pictured in group shot below, as a baby here as a toddler here, as a bride-to-be here, and on the Ponte Vecchio here.